 Furthermore, check to ensure that the lines are not closed polylines.
 If so, you can use the AutoCAD PEdit command to Open a polygon so it will be seen as a polyline.

 In the case of points that are not recognized as junctions/manholes, make sure they are point features in the CAD drawing and not polygon shapes (like a circle).
+In that case you can use VLX file that you can add to Autocad and then you can convert circle to point by command.
+The command C2P converts selected circles to points.

 If your network is small, you can try adding it as a background layer, press Zoom Extents, then lay out elements manually by tracing over the background DXF.
 Adding the DXF as a background may also reveal which parts are missing (potentially due to one of the reasons above)